Léman Express

 The Léman Express is a commuter rail network for the transborder agglomeration of Grand Genève (Greater Geneva) in west Switzerland and the French Alps (Haute-Savoie and Ain).
 Six lines serve Swiss and French towns along 230 km of railway.

-At the heart of the Léman Express system is the CEVA rail project linking Eaux-Vives station with Cornavin station in Geneva.
+At the heart of the Léman Express system is the CEVA (Cornavin‒Eaux-Vives‒Annemasse) rail project linking Eaux-Vives station with Cornavin station in Geneva.
 This line, largely underground, was opened on 15 December 2019.
 The Léman Express marked the start of direct services from Genève-Cornavin station to the French cities of Évian, Thonon, Annemasse and Annecy as well as the population of the Arve Valley up to Saint-Gervais-les-Bains.

 Lines

-The Léman Express operates daily from 5am to 12:30am and hourly overnight on Friday and Saturday nights between Coppet and Annemasse.
+The Léman Express operates daily from 5:00 a.m. to 12:30 a.m. and hourly overnight on RL4 and RL5.

 Ridership

-Upon the full launch of the network in December 2019, it was hoped ridership would be around 50,000 travelers per day by the end of the next year; at the beginning of March 2020 it had already reached 45,000 per day before the COVID-19 pandemic and related economic and travel shutdowns reduced ridership.
-As of June 2020, ridership had recovered to around 50% of pre-pandemic ridership, and by October 2021 ridership had reached 49,800.
+Upon the full launch of the network in December 2019, it was hoped ridership would be around 50,000 travellers per day by the end of the next year; at the beginning of March 2020 it had already reached 45,000 per day before the COVID-19 pandemic and related economic and travel shutdowns reduced ridership.
+As of June 2020, ridership had recovered to around 50% of pre-pandemic ridership, and by 2022 the ridership reached 70,000 passengers per day, 40% higher than the initial target set for the network.